awsdocs/aws-elemental-mediatailor-user-guide/doc_source/configurations-edit.md

 # Editing a Configuration<a name="configurations-edit"></a>

-Edit a configuration to update the origin server and ad decision server \(ADS\) mapping, or change how MediaTailor interacts with a content distribution network \(CDN\)\.
+You can edit a configuration to update the origin server and ad decision server \(ADS\) mapping, or change how AWS Elemental MediaTailor interacts with a content distribution network \(CDN\)\.

 **To edit a configuration **